The Christmas of One

 Hi Folks…

-Grown men baling and stacking hay waived at our bus, the way chlldren waive to train engineers in rural areas.
-The town square, named for 2 men who were shot because they stood up to the Mafia was smaller than a football field.
+Grown men baling and stacking hay waived at our bus, the way children wave to train engineers in rural areas.
+The town square – named for two men who were shot because they stood up to the Mafia – was smaller than a football field.

-This past weekend I attended a two-day event with Maharaji at the Palace Theater in Albany, NY.
+This past weekend I attended a two-day event with a speaker named “Prem Rawat” at the Palace Theater in Albany, NY.
 As always, I enjoyed the experience immensely.

 Well… at the risk of trying to explain the unexplainable, here goes: